PaulKallio/kukkuu-ui/README.md

 ### `yarn update-translations`

 Fetches translation data from our Google Spreadsheet and updates translation files.
-See `.env` for configuration.
+See `package.json` for configuration.

-You still need to update jest snapshots and add the translation files to the git repository manually.
+You need to update jest snapshots and add the translation files to the git repository manually after updating translations.

 ### `yarn graphql-types`